tn-aixpa/datiprotezione/docs/howto/log_metadata.md

 # How to prepare data for logging

-To prepare the meta data, it is required to create list of dataset 'siat_trentino' in the project context
+To prepare the metadata, it is required to fetch such information from online service and create a list of dataset 'siat_trentino' in the project context

 1. Initialize the project